ben-spector-cc/lesson-template/lesson/outline-guidelines.md

 ### Learning Standards

-Check out the [content standards](http://curriculum-documentation.codecademy.com/Resources/outcomes-standards-objectives/#learning-standards) for guidance on writing learing standards.
+Check out the [content standards](https://curriculum-documentation.codecademy.com/codecademy-basics/outcomes-standards-objectives/#learning-standards) for guidance on writing learning standards.

 Important points from the content standards:
 * Learning Standards focus on the goals for understanding, or the what of learning.